EiriasValar/FF4FE-Tracker/README.md

 - Enable the Crystal when under Owin:crystal and the requisite number of objectives are completed
 - Hide the Objectives section when no objectives are active
-- Handle the Forge objective as value for the Kokkol location: can't currently gate a value by multiple things.
-If this is the only use-case, maybe add another Pseudo value which is enabled by having both items, rather than adding broad support for multiple-requirement gates?
 - Make it clearer why dismissed locations reappear because of a gated objective's requirement being met?
 Checking off other value at the location on dismiss is undesirable (too many cases where you might dismiss a location without getting